Components - Skeleton

 Svelte

-Skeleton expands the Svelte Context API via a utility called createContext, which handles the following:
+Skeleton expands the Svelte Context API via a utility called createContext.
+This adds the following functionality.

 • Generates a unique key using the Symbol API.

-• Ensure type safety when getting and setting context.
+• Ensures type safety when getting and setting context.

 • Allows for a fallback when there is no context provided.